nf-core/website/markdown/developers/tutorials/dsl2_modules_tutorial.md

 ### Check pytest YAML

+> ⚠️ This should be already updated for you when building the template - you shouldn't have to touch these sections!

 Before running some local tests, we should make sure the `pytest_software.yml` looks like we expect, i.e. contains the following lines

 ```yaml